Renewable Energy

 Grand Island, New York

-Anchor QEA was selected by Audubon New York (and its partners Save the Sound and New York State Parks) to design the restoration and enhancement of an approximately 400-acre tidal marsh on the north-central coast of Long Island.
-The marsh has experienced restricted tidal flow since an earthen berm was breached in 2012 during Superstorm Sandy.
-The restricted tidal flow led to marsh degradation, which converted portions of the former salt marsh to brackish and freshwater marsh.
+Anchor QEA was selected by Audubon New York and its partners to design the restoration and enhancement of an approximately 400-acre tidal marsh on the north-central coast of Long Island.
+The marsh has experienced restricted tidal flow since an earthen berm was breached in 2012 during Superstorm Sandy, leading to marsh degradation, which converted portions of the former salt marsh to brackish and freshwater marsh.

-The Anchor QEA team (including Princeton Hydro) developed a site-specific hydrodynamic model (to assess coastal processes), engineering designs (including plan drawings, specifications, and cost estimate), a long-term management plan, and a Quality Assurance Project Plan.
+The Anchor QEA team, including Princeton Hydro, developed a site-specific hydrodynamic model, engineering designs, a long-term management plan, and a quality assurance project plan.

 Shooting Island Living Shoreline